 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-That which is produced as the final result of an activity or process, especially the finished article in a manufacturing process.
+The final result of an activity or process, especially the finished article in a manufacturing process:‘the report is the end product of the survey’‘the unbroken line from supplier to end product’

 result, end result, consequence, net result, upshot, effect, after-effect, aftermath, conclusion, sequel, follow-up, issue, product, end product, end, development, offshoot, outgrowth, wake, denouementView synonyms